 The board of directors has approved the policy of discounting early capital credits payouts so that all are made on a fair and equal basis.
 For example, $10 received in cash today is worth more than $10 received 20 years from now.
 So, to put early payouts (for estates, age 65 and disconnecting members after July 1, 1998) on an equal basis with those who will have to wait for their payments, we discount them.

-Contact Dakota Electric at 651-463-6218 to request the proper forms to complete for an estate payment.
+Call Dakota Electric at 651-463-6218, 651-463-6212, 1-800-874-3409 or email us for questions regarding the value of your capital credit account, to request payments or to ask about documents required for an estate cash-out.
 Members age 65 or older may send requests for payment, along with a copy of a driver’s license or other proof of age, to Dakota Electric at the contact information below.
 Your capital credit balance will be paid on a discounted basis.
-Payment is issued within 45 days of receipt of any required documentation.
+Payment is issued within 60 days of receipt of any required documentation.

 Dakota Electric requests that former members keep us up to date with their current address.
 If we attempt to send you a capital credit check and it is returned by the post office due to an outdated address, we must follow state laws for the unclaimed property.
 We will publish the information on our website in an attempt to find the rightful owner of the money.
 We continue to publish and carry unclaimed capital credits amounts on our books for up to seven years.
 If, after the required time, we still have not located you, the law requires us to either turn the money over to the state or donate it to a charitable organization.
 Our current policy, as set by the board of directors, is to donate all unclaimed capital credits money to local community colleges and schools for student scholarships and educational purposes.